You can prepare this delicious Thai-inspired Spicy Lemongrass Shrimp in around a half hour.

 - Thai basil leaves for garnish, optional

-- Warm large saute pan on low heat, add oil, swirl around to coat bottom.
+- Warm large saute pan on low heat, add oil, swirl around to coat all around

 - Tumble in red onion, stir and cook for around three minutes to soften.